• Skip to primary navigation

 David Krieger

-David B. Krieger is based in Houston, joined Warburg Pincus in 2000 and, as a senior partner of the firm, primarily focused on energy investments.
-In 2020, Mr. Krieger transitioned into a Senior Advisor role with Warburg Pincus.
-Previously, he worked at McKinsey & Company in Atlanta and throughout Europe.
+David B. Krieger is based in Houston, and for two decades was a senior partner at Warburg Pincus, primarily focused on energy investments.
+He is currently a managing partner of Tupper Lake Partners, a venture studio he co-founded with the aim of starting up software and data /analytics companies in the energy transition space.
+Previously, he worked at McKinsey & Company.
 Mr. Krieger is a director of several energy and energy technology companies.

-He also serves as a Trustee of the Kaufman Center for the Performing Arts, the Houston Symphony, and the University Of Texas Health System.
+He also serves as a Trustee of Houston Symphony, and serves on the Development Board of the University Of Texas Health System.
 Mr. Krieger received a B.S. in economics summa cum laude from the Wharton School of the University of Pennsylvania, an M.S. with high honors from the Georgia Institute of Technology and an M.B.A. with distinction from Harvard Business School.

 Katherine Lorenz